Written by Urszula

 So, BACK UP YOUR GOD DAMN WORK!

-Our lecturer once told us:
+10.b Our lecture once told us:

 If there is one copy, it doesn’t exist.
 Three copies and it still doesn’t exist.
 Five copies and it might exist.